 - Compare the DEM to the Max_Elev raster to determine which cells in the DEM correspond to the highest elevation found within each polygon feature.
 This is done using a conditional statement in the Raster Calculator: ArcToolbox > Spatial Analyst Tools > Map Algebra Raster Calculator.
 The output is a raster depicting only the DEM cells with the highest elevation values and all other cells set to NoData.
 The input and output of the Raster Calculator is as follows:

-B. Provide a location and name for the Output Raster.
-For example, call this raster 'Cell_Loc'.
+- Provide a location and name for the Output raster.
+For example, 'Cell_Loc'.

-B. The 'Field' is 'Value'.
+- The Field is 'Value'.
 This carries over the elevation value from the cell to the point feature.